jandot/aerts-exercises-leipzig/Databases/databases.md

 ### <a id="group-by"></a>GROUP BY ###

-GROUP BY can be very useful in that it first aggregates data.
+GROUP BY can be very useful in that it first **aggregates dat**a.
 It is often used together with COUNT, MAX, MIN or AVG:

 ```
 sqlite> SELECT genotype_amb, COUNT(*) FROM genotypes GROUP BY genotype_amb;